-Have you ever wondered if that blonde on the elliptical machine was naturally sun-kissed, or if those caramel glints were simply a result of winning the genetic lottery?
+Have you ever wondered if that blonde on the elliptical machine next to you at the gym was naturally sun-kissed, or if those caramel glints were simply a result of winning the genetic lottery?
 Chances are you’ve successfully been fooled, my friend.
 What you’re seeing is an example of balayage hair, one of the hottest trends in highlighting to date.

 With techniques like balayage, hair is painted on or highlighted freehand by a colorist—no caps, no grid-like pattern via foil.
 The result is a softer, “swept-on” effect, a.k.a. the most natural-looking highlights ever, in our humble opinion.

 The bottom line is to have the results look as natural and as lived-in as possible, and to add dimension to an otherwise one-tone look.
 Since it looks so natural, the regrowth line is less noticeable and women can go longer between touch-ups.
 We love how it allows brunettes to enhance their hair with some blonde tones while also maintaining their brown base.
 We also love how it grows out beautifully without having to bother with upkeep every few months, which helps to avoid frequent salon visits.
 To inspire you to try out balayage, check out this collection of inspiring ways to lighten up your hair including trendy tones like rose balayage color!

 14 Balayage Hair Ideas to Try

 1. Balayage on Long Hair